EDUC 816 Applied Research

 Focus Group Questions Assignment

-For this assignment, the candidate will compose three Likert scale survey questions that are supported by the literature to help answer the central research question for their study.
-(CLO: D)
+The student will compose three Likert scale survey questions that are supported by the literature to help answer the central research question for his/her study.
+Each paper must reflect APA format and be between 2–4 pages (not including the title and reference pages).
+(CLO: B, C)

 Qualitative Questionnaire Assignment